LEADERSHIP &

 Dr. Vanderver graduated with a degree in medicine from Universite Catholique de Louvain in Brussels, Belgium.
 She completed her residency in pediatrics at Nemours/A.I. duPont Hospital for Children in Wilmington, DE, and Thomas Jefferson University in Philadelphia, PA.
 She then pursued a child neurology fellowship at Children's National Medical Center in Washington, DC, and a fellowship in biochemical genetics at the National Human Genome Research Institute/National Institutes of Health in Bethesda, MD.

 Dr. Vanderver’s has helped clarify the molecular etiology over a dozen leukodystrophies and has contributed more than 100 peer reviewed manuscripts to the literature on leukodystrophies over the past decade.
 She has contributed to the development of new standards of care for children with leukodystrophies by advancing leukodystrophy gene discovery, creating new therapies, and supporting and advocating for patients and their families.
-In addition to providing scientific and administrative direction to the Global Leukodystrophy Initiative Clinical Trials Network, she will lead Project 4 and will co-direct Project 1 and Project 3.
+In addition to providing scientific and administrative direction to the Global Leukodystrophy Initiative Clinical Trials Network, she has directed Project 4 and co-directed Project 1 and Project 3.

 Florian Eichler, MD